ritza-co/Codecov/Codecov Jest Draft.md

 ### Pull Request Reports

-After you have installed the GitHub application and connected your Repo to Codecov, you will see the a message when you open you next pull request to the `main` branch.
+After you have installed the GitHub application and connected your repo to Codecov, you will see the a message when you open you next pull request to the `main` branch.

 ![Image of the Jest coverage report UI](./images/Jest/jest-codecov-first-pr.png)